Visionizer/NeutronOS/README.md

 # NeutronOS
-NeutronOS is an open-source, c++ based operating system licensed under
+NeutronOS is an open-source operating system licensed under the MIT License.
+It is trying to feature user-friendliness while also promoting software freedom.

 ## OSIM
 OSIM is the OS integrated package manager and is being automatically included in every installation of NeutronOS